 While melanoma represents only about 1 percent of skin cancers, it is responsible for the majority of skin cancer fatalities.
-The American Cancer Society (ACS) reported that in 2020, over 100,000 new melanoma cases would be diagnosed, with close to 7,000 deaths.
+The American Cancer Society (ACS) reported that in 2023, close to 100,000 new melanoma cases would be diagnosed, with close to 8,000 deaths.

 We have been studying novel approaches to treating melanoma, in the hopes of developing a significant new therapy that would have significant impact on morbidity and mortality due to this disease.